CodeboxIDE/codebox/README.md

 > "Open and Extensible Cloud IDE."

 Codebox is a complete and extensible IDE that runs as a workspace.
 It cans runs on any linux machines.
-Codebox is an open-source component of CodeNow (http://codenow.io).
+Codebox is an open-source component of Codebox.io (https://www.codebox.io).

 ## Why is CodeBox great?

 * Easy to run
 * Fully web IDE
-*
+* Collaborative

 ## How to use it?